mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 * 4k - page views / second
 * 20k - events / second

-It gives 24k msgs/s and 16MB/s traffic-in total, the traffic easily handled even by small Kafka cluster.
+It gives 24k msgs/s and 16MB/s traffic-in total, the traffic easily handled even by small Kafka clusters.

-When stream of data is repartitioned Kafka Streams creates additional intermediate topic and publishes on the topic whole traffic partitioned by selected key.
+When a stream of data is repartitioned Kafka Streams creates additional intermediate topic and publishes on the topic whole traffic partitioned by selected key.
-To be more precise it happens twice in our case, for repartitioned page views and events before join.
+To be more precise it happens twice in our case, for repartitioned page views and events before joining.
 We need to add 24k msgs/s and 16MB/s more traffic-in to the calculation.

-When streams of data are joined using window, Kafka Streams sends both sides of the join to two intermediate topics again.
+When streams of data are joined using a window, Kafka Streams sends both sides of the join to two intermediate topics again.
 Even if you don't need fault tolerance, logging into Kafka cannot be disabled using DSL.
-You cannot also get rid of window for "this" side of the join (window for events), more about it later on.
+You cannot also get rid of the window for "this" side of the join (window for events), more about it later on.
 Add 24k msgs/s and 16MB/s more traffic-in to the calculation again.

 To deduplicate events, joined stream goes again into Kafka Streams intermediate topic.